Autosticha xanthographa

 Autosticha xanthographa is a moth in the family Autostichidae found in Sri Lanka.
 It was discovered by Edward Meyrick in 1916.

 The wingspan is about 15 mm.
-The forewings are dark fuscous with a small basal spot of ochreous-orange suffusion.
-Small cloudy pale ochreous-yellowish spots, the plical beneath the first discal, represent the stigmata.
-There is a similar cloudy dot on the dorsum beneath the second discal and some pale ochreous-yellowish suffusion towards the costa before the apex, in which there are two dark fuscous pre-marginal dots.
-There are also three pale yellowish dots on the termen.
+The forewings are dark fuscous, marked by a small basal spot with ochreous-orange suffusion.
+The stigmata are indicated by small, cloudy pale ochreous-yellowish spots, with the plical situated beneath the first discal.
+A similar diffuse spot is present on the dorsum beneath the second discal, along with pale ochreous-yellowish suffusion toward the costa before the apex, within which are two dark fuscous pre-marginal dots.
+The termen also bears three pale yellowish spots.
 The hindwings are dark grey.